GISRS-academy/Digital-Image-processing/README.md

 **Introduction and creating image file
 1. To Create tiff and jpeg “image files” using “image operation 1”
 2. View it in QGIS

+**Reading image files
+Objective
+1. Modify the program to receive file name from command line
+2. Modify the programs to calculate basic statistics of specified image